 I didn’t stay more than a week because the doctor was quite creepy and there was a “smell”.

 August 1989- October 1989

-My mom and I actually started at this job together, which looking back at this now is really pretty cool.
+My mom and I actually started this job together, which looking back now is really pretty rad.

-Except that my boss turned out to be one of Satan’s minions from Hell.
+Except that our boss turned out to be one of Satan’s minions from Hell.